Woodhouse Colliery: Reactions

-Some MPs, developing country experts, scientists, green campaigners and government advisers have criticised the mine.
+Some MPs, developing country experts, scientists, green campaigners and government advisers criticised the mine.

 Climate change campaigner Greta Thunberg criticised the approval of the mine stating: "The UK government has decided not to intervene with the plans of opening a brand new English coal mine.
 This really shows the true meaning of so called 'net zero 2050'.
 These vague, insufficient targets long into the future basically mean nothing today."

 James Hansen, adjunct professor directing the Program on Climate Science, Awareness and Solutions of the Earth Institute at Columbia University and former director of the NASA Goddard Institute for Space Studies stated approving the mine showed a "contemptuous disregard for the future of young people" and that "It shows they (the government) are really not serious," about climate change.

 Prof Sir Robert Watson who has worked on atmospheric science issues including ozone depletion, global warming and paleoclimatology since the 1980s called the coal mine 'absolutely ridiculous'.

 MP Tim Farron described the coal mine as a "complete disaster for our children's future".
 Greenpeace UK stated "claims that it will be carbon neutral are like claiming an oil rig is a wind turbine."

 A climate change campaigner went on a 10 day hunger strike in protest in February 2020.

 Mohamed Adow, winner of the Climate Breakthrough Award and director of the Power Shift Africa thinktank stated: "It's a bizarre and shocking decision.
 People in the developing world who are suffering from the effects of the climate crisis will be horrified.
 They are relying on the UK to be their champion on climate change and be an example, not returning to the dirty days of coal."

 In February 2021, 40 Conservative Party MPs signed a letter to the local council's Labour leader urging them to approve the project.

 In August 2023, environmental direct action group Earth First! squatted the site for a week for their 2023 summer gathering, and called for the proposed mine to not go ahead.